markvanderloo/stringdist/README.md

 * Jaccard distance for q-gram count vectors (= 1-Jaccard similarity)
 * Jaro, and Jaro-Winker distance

-To my best knowledge, the latter six were not available before in R.

 Besides the above the function `qgrams` tabulates the qgrams in a `charcter` vector.